2018 Bangladeshi general election: Electoral system

 The 350 members of the Jatiya Sangsad consist of 300 directly elected seats using first-past-the-post voting in single-member constituencies, and an additional 50 seats reserved for women.
-The reserved seats are distributed based on the proportional vote share of the contesting parties, and filled with women elected by the elected members.
+The reserved seats are distributed based on the vote share of the contesting parties, and filled with women selected by the elected members via the single transferable vote.
 Each parliament sits for a five-year term.

 Approximately 100 million voters were expected to vote from 40,199 polling stations across the country.
 Electronic voting machines were used in six constituencies.